pbaitor/i18n-twitter-sentiment/README.md

 | 2017-En-21441 | Do you think humans have the sense for recognizing impending doom? | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 0 | 0 |

 Where each tweet text has been annotated using a binary classification (1 = on average reviewers did infer this emotion from the text and 0 = on average they didn't).
+The annotations were crowdsourced and all the metodology is documented in a paper.

-The E-c dataset is divided in train, dev and test datasets.
+The E-c dataset is divided in train (6838), dev (886) and test (3256) datasets.

 ### Methods